Endoplasmic reticulum membrane protein complex: Insertion proteins into the ER

 The EMC was shown to be involved in a pathway mediating the membrane integration of tail-anchored proteins containing an unusually hydrophilic or amphiphatic transmembrane domains.
 This pathway appears to operate in parallel to the conventional Get/Trc40 targeting pathway.

 Other suggested functions

 Mitochondrial tethering

 In S. cerevisiae, the EMC has been reported by Lahiri and colleagues to constitute a tethering complex between the ER and mitochondria.
-Close apposition of both organelles is a prerequisite for phosphatidylcholine (PS) biosyntheis in which phosphatidylserine (PS) is imported from the ER into mitochondria, and this was previously proposed as evidence for a membrane tether between these two organelles by Jean Vance.
+Close apposition of both organelles is a prerequisite for phosphatidylcholine (PS) biosynthesis in which phosphatidylserine (PS) is imported from the ER into mitochondria, and this was previously proposed as evidence for a membrane tether between these two organelles by Jean Vance.
 Disruption of the EMC by genetic deletion of multiple of its subunits was shown to reduce ER-mitochondrial tethering and to impair transfer of phosphatidylserine (PS) from the ER.

 Autophagosome formation

-EMC6 interacts with the small GTPase RAB5A and BECLIN-1, regulators of autophagosome formation.
+EMC6 interacts with the small GTPase RAB5A and Beclin-1, regulators of autophagosome formation.
 This observation suggests that the mEMC, and not just EMC6, might be involved in regulating Rab5A and BECLIN-1.
 However, the molecular mechanism underlying the proposed modulation of autophagosome formation remains to be established.